List of EastEnders characters introduced in 2007: Tomas Covalenco

 Tomas Covalenco (Ukrainian: Томас Коваленко) is a baby that is abandoned on 9 April 2007 by his mother, Anya (Olga Fedori) in a church in Kent, and found by Dot Branning (June Brown).
 Dot leaves her address on a notice board in the church, and Anya arrives in Walford to collect Tomas on 10 April.
-She is later arrested by immigration officials Warren Rice (Ewan Bailey) and Paul Jenkins (Simon Quarterman) for being an illegal immigrant, but she doesn't tell them she has a baby, leaving him with Dot and her husband Jim (John Bardon).
+She is later arrested by immigration officials Warren Rice (Ewan Bailey) and Paul Jenkins (Simon Quarterman) for being an illegal immigrant, but she does not tell them she has a baby, leaving him with Dot and her husband Jim (John Bardon).

 Jim later tells his family that Tomas is the product of an affair between Dot's son Nick Cotton (John Altman) and a prison nurse with no maternal instincts.
 He is then known as George Merton, until Dot is persuaded by Reverend Stevens (Michael Keating) and her oldest friend, Harold Legg (Leonard Fenton) to tell Social Services that she has him.
 He is collected on 8 June by social worker Natasha Powell (Natasha Gordon).